Kreme05/Delivery-Service/README.md

-# Project Structure: JavaFX Delivery Service Program
+# Project Structure: Delivery Service
 - A modular Java project simulating the delivery and routing of perishable and non-perishable items through a network of connected sorting offices.
 It includes data handling, routing rules, file I/O, and receipt generation.

-## Assignment Structure
+## 📌 Features by Stage

 ### Stage 1: SortingOffice Class
 - Attributes: officeName, location, postcode, internationalPostcode, connectedOffices